mlaanderson/es6-privatize/README.md

 # Options
 The options object has three properties:
-* warn - boolean value which indicates if the Privatize function warns about possible data leakage
+* warn - boolean value which indicates if the Privatize function warns about possible data leakage.
+Default: true
-* privatePrefix - string value which precedes private members
+* privatePrefix - string value which precedes private members.
+Default: __
 * errorOnPrivate - boolean value which indicates if attempts to access private members will throw an exception.
 If false, they return undefined.
+Default: false
+* apply - boolean value which indicates if the Privatize function can implement the ProxyHandler.apply function.
+Default: true
+* construct -  boolean value which indicates if the Privatize function can implement the ProxyHandler.construct function.
+Default: true
+* defineProperty -  boolean value which indicates if the Privatize function can implement the ProxyHandler.defineProperty function.
+Default: false
+* deleteProperty -  boolean value which indicates if the Privatize function can implement the ProxyHandler.deleteProperty function.
+Default: false
+* getOwnPropertyDescriptor -  boolean value which indicates if the Privatize function can implement the ProxyHandler.getOwnPropertyDescriptor function.
+Default: true
+* getPrototypeOf -  boolean value which indicates if the Privatize function can implement the ProxyHandler.getPrototypeOf function.
+Default: true
+* has -  boolean value which indicates if the Privatize function can implement the ProxyHandler.has function.
+Default: true
+* isExtensible -  boolean value which indicates if the Privatize function can implement the ProxyHandler.isExtensible function.
+Default: false
+* ownKeys -  boolean value which indicates if the Privatize function can implement the ProxyHandler.ownKeys function.
+Default: true
+* preventExtensions -  boolean value which indicates if the Privatize function can implement the ProxyHandler.preventExtensions function.
+Default: true
+* setPrototypeOf -  boolean value which indicates if the Privatize function can implement the ProxyHandler.setPrototypeOf function.
+Default: false

 # Usage
 ~~~~